How to manage an LLC loan

 Finding and getting approved for an LLC loan are two of the main challenges many small business owners face.
 But once you’ve found the best LLC loan for you, you also need to know how to manage your LLC business loan to ensure you get the most value out of the funds you receive and avoid falling into debt or defaulting.

-Keep reading to learn more about how to get a business loan with an LLC and how to manage them.
+Keep reading to learn more about how to get a business loan with an LLC and how to manage an LLC loan.

 What is an LLC business loan?

-A small business LLC loan is a business loan taken out by a limited liability company.
+A small business LLC loan is any business loan taken out by a limited liability company.
 LLCs function differently than other business entity types like C and S corporations.
-An LLC is designed to help protect its owners.
-When you operate as an LLC, creditors should only be able to seize company assets, not your personal ones.
+An LLC structure is designed to help protect its owners, but unlike corporations, it doesn’t require separate tax filings for business and personal taxes (known as double taxation).
+When your business is structured as an LLC, creditors should only be able to seize company assets, not your personal ones.

 Unfortunately, lenders get around this by requiring business owners to sign a personal guarantee.
 Once you sign that document, you essentially void your personal liability protection.
 That means a lender has the right to come after your personal assets if you fail to pay back your business loan.